iPollo/iPollo/README.md

 ### 👨 &nbsp;About Me

 💡 &nbsp;I’m passionate about technology and coffee and am often referred to as Henry or iPollo (pronounced “Apollo”).\
-🎓 &nbsp;I am currently pursuing a degree in Electrical Engineering as my primary field of study while also engaging in independent studies in Software Engineering.
-My professional experience spans Audiovisual Production, Graphic Design, and, most prominently, the development of games and desktop applications.\
+🎓 &nbsp;I am currently pursuing a degree in Electrical Engineering as my primary field of study while also engaging in independent studies in Software Engineering.\
 ✍️ &nbsp;My professional experience spans Audiovisual Production, Graphic Design, and, most prominently, the development of games and desktop applications.\
 📄 &nbsp;In my spare time, I immerse myself in Music Production or participate in Hackathons, striving to contribute my expertise and collaborate on innovative projects globally.\
 ✉️ &nbsp;Feel free to reach out to me via email for project opportunities, questions, or even just to chat over a cup of coffee.